New report shows how games aid in Canadian healthcare, education, business and more

 In the field of business, meanwhile, global software giant Unity Technologies’ Calgary team uses game engine technology to improve workflow.
 This includes creating digital models of everything from cars to Vancouver International Airport so workers can better visualize deficiencies in a shared virtual space.

-Other case studies include Toronto’s Holland Bloorview treating children with video games, Toronto’s Prodigy Entertainment using a virtual pet game to help kids with math, DigiBC’s interactive Play to Learn program to help middle school kids learn more about STEM careers and Edmonton-based elderly VR exercise program Virtual Gym.
+Other case studies include Toronto’s Holland Bloorview treating children with video games, Toronto’s Prodigy Education using a virtual pet game to help kids with math, DigiBC’s interactive Play to Learn program to help middle school kids learn more about STEM careers and Edmonton-based elderly VR exercise program Virtual Gym.

 The full report can be found here.